MeijisIrlnd/CsoundUnity/README.md

 This simple wrapper is based on Richard Henninger's Csound6Net .NET wrapper.
-If you wish to use the Csound API in a model that is idiomatic to .net please use his wrapper instead. http://csound6net.codeplex.com
+If you wish to use the Csound API in a model that is idiomatic to .net please use his wrapper instead.
+This repo was brought to you by the almighty supreme Csound development committee (registered trademark) http://csound6net.codeplex.com